pkcinna01/arduino-solar-sketch/README.md

 ## Synopsis

-This application controls fans based on temperature sensors and fan on/off temp thresholds.
-It also allows USB queries so the state of the fans and temperature sensors can be monitored and displayed with tools such as Prometheus and Grafana.
-The USB interface lets monitoring alerts and external programs control the fans or let this Arduino program control them.
+This application controls fans based on temperature sensors and monitors power usage.
+It supports USB queries so the state of the fans and temperature sensors can be monitored and displayed with tools such as Prometheus and Grafana.
+The USB interface lets monitoring systems and external programs override fan behavior.

 Available commands:
 `VERSION|GET|SET_FAN_MODE|SET_FAN_THRESHOLDS|SET_POWER_METER_VCC|SET_OUTPUT_FORMAT`

 #### TODO
-2. Provide Arduino circuit diagram
+1. Provide Arduino circuit diagram

 ## USB Command Examples

-See [arduino-solar-client](https://github.com/pkcinna01/arduino-solar-client) for example of sendind data over USB.
+See [arduino-solar-client](https://github.com/pkcinna01/arduino-solar-client) for an example of sendind data over USB.

-List state of each device including the temp sensors and fans.
-This can be used for monitoring and alerts.
+Get the state of each device and power meter.
 ```
 GET
 ```